devepodete/rainbow-theme/README.md

 # rainbow-theme :rainbow:
-Fun rainbow theme for Ubuntu.
+Fun rainbow theme for Ubuntu with GNOME.

 ## Install:
 Download this repository, for example by using ```git```